-If the rent is more than 21 days in arrears at the time the application is lodged, no notice needs to be given to the tenant.
+If the rent is at least 21 days in arrears at the time the application is lodged, no notice needs to be given to the tenant.
 The landlord makes the application directly to Tenancy Services for an order for rental arrears (including the bond) to be paid to the landlord to offset arrears and termination.
 All the landlord needs to do is prove the rent arrears.

-The difference under the act is that under section 55, if the rental arrears are proved to be in arrears by more than 21 days at the time Tenancy Services receives the application, the act states the tribunal adjudicator will terminate the tenancy, while under section 56 the adjudicator may terminate the tenancy.
+The difference under the act is that under section 55, if the rental arrears are proved to be in arrears by more than 21days at the time Tenancy Services receives the application, the act states the tribunal adjudicator will terminate the tenancy unless the Tribunal is satisfied that the tenant will pay any rent in arrear within a period specified by the Tribunal and it is unlikely that the tenant will commit any further breach of a kind, while under section 56 the adjudicator may terminate the tenancy.

 If a tenant has been at least five working days late with the rent payments you can issue a notice advising the tenant that the rent is late.
 If you have issued the tenant three such notices for separate late payments within one 90 day period then you can apply to the Tenancy Tribunal to end the tenancy providing that you do so within 28 days of the last notice being issued.

-- Each such notice must be in writing and state: - that the tenant is in rent arrears - the dates for which the rent is overdue - the amount of overdue rent - that the tenant has the right to apply to the TT challenging that notice
+Each such notice must be in writing and state:

+- that the tenant is in rent arrears

+- the dates for which the rent is overdue

+- the amount of overdue rent

+- that the tenant has the right to apply to the TT challenging that notice

 - the number of times other rent arrears notices you have issued to that tenant in relation to the same tenancy and 90 day period.